ahsenbeyza/cybersecurity-papers-eng/README.md

 * /code : Practical code snippets and scripts for different cybersecurity tasks.
 * /resources : A collection of useful resources and references.
 * /papers : The papers I wrote for this topic all in pdf format ready to be read and modified if it is needed.

+# Getting Started
+If you’re new to cyber security -like me, you might find it helpful to start with some basic concepts.
+I recommend checking out the notes folder to find introductory materials.
+As I continue to learn, I will be updating this repository with new content and improvements.

+# Contributing
+This repository is a project that I get help from my mentor and I also welcome contributions from others who might have valuable insights or resources to share.
+If you have suggestions or improvements, please feel free to submit a pull request.

+# Updates
+If you have any questions or feedback, feel free to reach out to me at [ahsenbeyzaozkul@gmail.com].

+### ***Thank you for visiting my Cyber Security Journey repository!***